A climate action evanston program

 Long-term solutions

-• Hanging chords.
+• Hanging cords.

 • Window films with dots, stripes or other designs.